 Every year, AYDA presents yet another opportunity for young design talents to push their design boundaries further beyond the norm.

-Through the various experiential learnings and once-in-a-lifetime opportunities such as the winner going an all–expenses paid 6-week placement at Design Discovery Program at Harvard University’s Graduate School of Design (Harvard GSD), AYDA has established a close-knit design community.
-It comprises professional architects, interior designers, industry associations, partners, design schools, alumni and design students.
+Through the various experiential learnings and once-in-a-lifetime opportunities, AYDA has established a close-knit design community comprising professional architects, interior designers, industry associations, partners, design schools, alumni and design students.

 What do we consider ‘ideal’ in the context of community and living spaces?
 As we envision future living, we can connote that changes are evidently inevitable.
 The mindset of our young designers is beginning to evolve alongside various innovative approaches that are dedicated to the good of novelty, sustainability and creativity.
 We account this change to the benefits of mankind in a much bigger picture.
 The need to push the current boundaries becomes much more prominent to ensure the transition of this change.

 This is the modernistic ideals of progress, which back then, aimed at the eradication of tradition.
 Today, this scheme that we are living in is containing us in the ‘shoebox’ concept.
 People and the community are beginning to segregate.
 We no longer live harmoniously together, but more independently; oblivious of any forms of communication and interaction.
 We aspire to instil the importance of creating a holistic community within the landscape of architectural and interior design because we believe that one cannot exist without the other.
 Together, communities can change the world for the betterment of humanity.